Brian Blanchfield: Professional activities

 He has taught creative writing at the Pratt Institute, Otis College of Art and Design, the University of Montana, the University of Arizona, and the Iowa Writers' Workshop.
 He currently teaches as an associate professor at the University of Idaho.

-In 2010 he became a poetry editor of Fence Magazine and in 2015-16 was guest editor of the PEN Poetry Series.
+In 2010 he became a poetry editor of Fence and in 2015–16 was guest editor of the PEN Poetry Series.
 He hosted and produced episodes 1-32 of Speedway and Swan, a poetry and music radio show on KXCI Community Radio in Tucson, Arizona.